tusen-ai/naive-ui/demo/documentation/components/configConsumer/enUS/color.md

 # Style Scheme
 Style scheme exposes the style variables used inside naive-ui.
 You can use it to create same styled components of naive-ui.

+To make sure you know what do these colors mean.
+See [Caveat on Using Style Scheme](../doc/n-theme#style-scheme).
 ```html
 <div style="overflow: auto;">
   <n-config-consumer v-slot="{ styleScheme }">